 The paper is a brief retrospective review of our contribution to the Si:Er problem in the last decade.
-It contains a description of the experimental facilities, results of the light-emitting media (Si:Er and Si1-xGex:Er) research, and device applications.
+It contains a description of the experimental facilities, results of the light emitting media (Si:Er and $Si{1-x}Ge_x$ :Er) research and device applications.

-I. INTRODUCTION
+INTRODUCTION

-The idea to use silicon as the host matrix for electrical and optical excitation of $\text{Er}^{3+}$ ions embedded into it proved rather fruitful in terms of solving the problems involved in silicon optoelectronics.
-The use of silicon as an intermediate medium transferring the excitation induced by the current or optical pumping to $\text{Er}^{3+}$ ions has allowed a substantial increase of the excitation cross section (up to $3 \times 10^{-15} \text{ cm}^2$ ), i.e., by 5-6 orders as compared with direct optical excitation of $\text{Er}^{3+}$ embedded into a dielectric matrix ( $8 \times 10^{-21} \text{ cm}^2$ ).
+The idea to use silicon as the host matrix for electrical and optical excitation of $\text{Er}^{3+}$ ions embedded into it [1,2] proved rather fruitful in terms of solving the problems involved in silicon optoelectronics.
+The use of silicon as an intermediate medium transferring the excitation induced by the current or optical pumping to $\text{Er}^{3+}$ ions has allowed a substantial increase of the excitation cross-section (up to $3 \cdot 10^{-15} \text{ cm}^2$ [3]), i.e., by 5-6 orders as compared with direct optical excitation of $\text{Er}^{3+}$ embedded into a dielectric matrix ( $8 \cdot 10^{-21} \text{ cm}^2$ [4]).

-The progress in the development of Si:Er-based lightemitting devices with a higher power yield and quantum efficiency is associated with the improvement of the optically active media (increase of optically active $Er^{3+}$ concentration, formation of optically active Er-containing complexes with higher excitation cross-section, and minimization of $Er^{3+}$ nonradiative relaxation processes) and optimization of the light-emitting device design.
-In this contribution, we focus on both approaches: (i) We report a new optically active Er-containing complex radiating at 1.54 μm, a novel mechanism of subband-gap photo-excitation of erbium in silicon. (ii) We show possibilities for enhancing the power yield of electroluminescent light emitting devices (LEDs) including LEDs radiating at room temperature at reverse and forward bias of the p-n junction.
-We also demonstrate a novel long-term optical memory effect on the basis of Si:Er light emitting structure with the active Si:Er layer placed within the depletion region and discuss the perspectives and progress in the development of laser-type structures on Si:Er basis. (iii) We describe an original sublimation variant of the molecular beam epitaxy (MBE) technique (SMBE) and demonstrate its capabilities for realizing light-emitting devices effectively radiating up to room temperature.
+The progress in the development of Si:Er-based light-emitting devices with a higher power yield and quantum efficiency is associated with the improvement of the optically active media (increase of optically active $Er^{3+}$ concentration, formation of optically active Er-containing complexes with higher excitation cross-section and minimization of $Er^{3+}$ nonradiative relaxation processes) and optimization of the light emitting devices design.
+In this contribution we focus on both approaches: i) we report a new optically active Er-containing complex radiating at 1.54 μm, a novel mechanism of sub-band-gap photo-excitation of erbium in silicon; ii) show possibilities to enhance the power yield of electroluminescent light emitting devices (LEDs) including LEDs radiating at room temperature at reverse and forward bias of the p-n junction, demonstrate a novel long-term optical memory effect on the basis of Si:Er light emitting structure with the active Si:Er layer placed within the depletion region, discuss the perspectives and progress in the development of laser-type structures on Si:Er basis; iii) develop an original sublimation variant of the MBE technique (SMBE) and demonstrate its capabilities for realizing light-emitting devices effectively radiating up to room temperature.

-II.
 STRUCTURE GROWTH AND CHARACTERIZATION

-The light-emitting structures and devices considered in this contribution were grown using an original SMBE technique that is basically a modification of the standard MBE in which fluxes of Si and doping impurities (Er in this case) are produced by sublimation of a Si crystal intentionally doped with these impurities.
-The SMBE technique successfully combines a fairly high growth e-mail: yablonsk@ipm.sci-nnov.ru rate (up to 5 $\mu$ m/h) with a high crystalline quality of epitaxial layers and precise control of the impurity profiles (including the possibility for delta doping).
-Its merits have been experimentally demonstrated in the last decade through realization of a variety of Si:Er-based light-emitting structures and devices, such as thick uniformly doped Si:Er layers (up to 3-5 $\mu$ m); periodic multilayer ...
-Si/Si:Er/Si/Si:Er/Si ... structures (Si and Si:Er layers thickness down to 10-20 Å, the number of periods up to 400) with quantum efficiency of more than 10% at 4.2 K and pump power of 10 $\mu$ W; and LEDs radiating at reverse bias under the p-n junction breakdown (from tunnel through mixed to avalanche regimes) at room temperature.6-9
+The light emitting structures and devices considered in this contribution were grown with an original SMBE technique that is basically a modification of the standard MBE in which fluxes of

+Si and doping impurities (Er in the case in question) are produced by sublimation of a Si crystal intentionally doped with these impurities [5].
+The SMBE technique successfully combines a fairly high growth rate (up to 5 $\mu$ m/hour) with a high crystalline quality of epitaxial layers and a precise control of the impurity profiles (including the possibility for delta doping).
+Its merits have been experimentally demonstrated in the last decade through realization of a variety of Si:Er-based light emitting structures and devices, such as thick uniformly doped Si:Er layers (up to 3-5 $\mu$ m); periodic multilayer ...Si/Si:Er/Si/Si:Er/Si... structures (Si and Si:Er layers thickness down to 10-20 Å, the number of periods up to 400) with the quantum efficiency of more than 10 % at 4.2K and pump power of 10 $\mu$ W; light emitting diodes (LEDs) radiating at reverse bias under the p-n junction breakdown (from tunnel through mixed to avalanche regimes) at room temperature [6-9].